Helping Children With Selective Mutism During the Holidays

 Set realistic expectations

 It’s important to check in with yourself over what your expectations are.
-You might have an idea of what you think “should” happen during the holidays, but it is essential to be realistic and meet your child where he is at.
-Expecting him to speak with cousins he only sees once a year may simply be too hard for now.
+You might have an idea of what you think “should” happen during the holidays, but it is essential to be realistic and meet your child where they are at.
+Expecting them to speak with cousins they only see once a year may simply be too hard for now.
 Speaking to you in front of cousins may be a more appropriate goal.
-You never want to set your child up for a situation in which he may fail.
+You never want to set your child up for a situation in which they may fail.

 Start slow

 Kids with selective mutism need time to warm up.
 Start by sitting off to the side in your house or your relative’s house.
 You could even start in the car, on the front porch or in a separate, quiet room.
-Get your child feeling comfortable in this new environment by praising her, reflecting what she is saying and following her lead as you play a game that she likes.
-Refrain from asking questions in the beginning, and then slowly prompt her.
+Get your child feeling comfortable in this new environment by praising them, reflecting what they are saying and following their lead as you play a game that they like.
+Refrain from asking questions in the beginning, and then slowly prompt them.

 Validate the struggle and praise the effort